danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

 1. Choose a Role with right permissions (Ex: Storage Object Admin)
 2. Create a policy binding memeber (anyone) with role (permissions)

+We cannot assing a permission directly, it must be through a role

 IAM in AWS is very different from GCP (NEVER RELATE EACHOTHER)

 ### IAM Roles